Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: DATA ASSIMILATION

 \subsection{\textbf{Optimization framework}}

-DA is often formulated as an optimization, where one seeks to find the extremum of a cost function.
-The cost function used in this paper is written in two terms: 1) a term representing the difference between state estimate and measurement (measurement error), and 2) a term representing model error.
-It will be shown below in this Section that treating the model error as finite offers a systematic method to identify the lowest minimum, in a specific region state-and-parameter space, of a non-convex cost function.
+DA can be formulated as an optimization, where one seeks to find the extremum of a cost function.
+We shall take this approach, and write the cost function in two terms: 1) a term representing the difference between state estimate and measurement (measurement error), and 2) a term representing model error.
+It will be shown below in this Section that treating the model error as finite offers a systematic method to identify the lowest minimum, in a specific region of state-and-parameter space, of a non-convex cost function.
+The surface of the cost function is searched via the variational method.
+The procedure in its entirety (that is: a variational approach to minimization coupled with an iterative method to identify a lowest minimum of the cost function) is referred to as variational annealing (VA).

+Applications of VA have included estimating electrophysiological properties of individual neurons in HVC~\cite{meliza2014estimating,kadakia2016nonlinear}, CA1 neurons in a mouse model of Alzheimer's disease~\cite{breen2017use}, and very-large-scale integrated (VLSI) chips whose circuit components were designed as Hodgkin-Huxley neuron models~\cite{wang2016data}.
+The procedure has also been used to estimate synapse strengths in a six-neuron circuit with known electrophysiology, but which does not produce a patterned or otherwise stereotyped activity~\cite{knowlton2014}.

 The cost function $A_0$ is written as:

 One seeks the path $\bm{X}^0 = {\bm{x}(0),...,\bm{x}(N),\bm{p}}$ in state space on which $A_0$ attains a minimum value.